avijitj-hub/KDD-Project/README.md

 #### Future Scope:
 The future scope is that we can use event based filtering on the dataset and parse the tags associated with each video to find which kinds of videos trend more during a particular event.
 There is also a scope to group videos into clusters of same catgeory like for example politics, music, sports etc.Now the main idea is that the videos belonging to the same cluster will have common tags.Tags like comedy, humor, funny, laugh etc can be grouped into one cluster and the category of this cluster can be comedy.
-Evaluating how a positive or negative event effect popularity of particular category of videos using the tags and the event date